Everybody has an idea of what they would like to see when they visit a new city.

 PICS OR IT DIDN’T HAPPEN.
 Even I am guilty of this mentality.

-Eventually, you get to the point where, jammed in between fifty thousand people, you are tired of waiting in line and wonder…is this even worth it?
+Eventually, you get to the point where, jammed in between fifty thousand people, you get tired of waiting in line and wonder…is this even worth it?

 That doesn’t mean that you didn’t want to see the landmarks.
 It just means that you need to travel smarter in order to enjoy yourself.